Schmittenberger/ZEEK-TCP-Urgent-Pointer-fork/README.md

 `git clone --recursive https://github.com/Schmittenberger/ZEEK-TCP-Urgent-Pointer-fork`

 Install all [dependencies](https://docs.zeek.org/en/stable/install/install.html#prerequisites) locally.
+Then configure build with:

+`./configure`

+(Optionallly enable ccache (sudo apt install ccache) to speed up recompile, if you are further developing this fork.
+Optionally enable debug to be able to debug plugins and optionally set a custom install path for the fork:) `./configure --ccache --enable-debug --install-dir=...`

-Then build and install:
+Next build and install:

-`./configure && make && sudo make install`
+`make && sudo make install`

-(this may take a while)
+(this may take a while the first time)

 Development
 -----------